openshift/enhancements/enhancements/machine-config/on-cluster-builds.md

   though there may be the requirement of a one-time setup step to facilitate that.

+- Change the CoreOS extensions mechanism to be managed by OCL under the hood (post-GA).

 ### Non-Goals

 - While we are enabling an OpenShift cluster admin to build a customized